 Aran Islands County Galway, Ireland Travel Guide

 One of Ireland’s most iconic natural landmarks, the Cliffs of Moher rise dramatically from the Atlantic.
-Many ferry companies operating from Doolin connect to the Aran Islands and cruise along the Cliffs' base.
+Many ferry companies operating from Doolin connect to the Aran Keys and a voyage along the Precipices' base.

 The Burren, an unique limestone karst landscape, similar in geology to the Aran Islands.
 It features rare flora, ancient dolmens, and historical sites.
 Galway City serves as a cultural hub for the west.

-Many tour companies offer day tours from Galway or Dublin combining Cliffs of Moher and an Aran Island ferry trip (often Inis Oírr or Inis Mór).
+Many tour operators offer day tours from Galway or Dublin combining Cliffs of Moher and an Aran Island ferry trip (often Inis Oírr or Inis Mór).

 Self-planned journeys allow visitors to tailor their itineraries and allocate time as desired.